-- An owner, manager, director, or employee of the facility - An elected official, a candidate, or an officeholder in a political party - A campaign manager or treasurer for a candidate or political party
+An owner, manager, director, or employee of the facility An elected official, a candidate, or an officeholder in a political party A campaign manager or treasurer for a candidate or political party

-9: Military or overseas
+10: Military or overseas

-Complete this section if you claim North Carolina as your voting residence and are:
+Complete this section if you claim North Carolina as your voting residence and are: •A U.S. citizen currently outside of the United States

-A U.S. citizen currently outside of the United States or
+Or a member of one of the following, or a spouse or dependent of a member of one of the following:

-A member of one of the following, or a spouse or dependent of a member of one of the following:
+•The active or reserve components of the Army, Navy, Air Force, Marine Corps, or Coast Guard of the United States who is on active duty

-- The active or reserve components of the Army, Navy, Air Force, Marine Corps, or Coast Guard of the United States who is on active duty - A member of the Merchant Marines, the Commissioned Corps of the Public Health Service, or the Commissioned Corps of the National Oceanic and Atmospheric Administration of the United States - A member of the National Guard or State militia unit who is on activated status
+A member of the Merchant Marines, the Commissioned Corps of the Public Health Service, or the Commissioned Corps of the National Oceanic and Atmospheric Administration of the United States A member of the National Guard or State militia unit who is on activated status

-10: Voter's signature
+11:Voter's signature

-This form must be signed by the voter (unless a near relative or legal guardian or assistant is requesting a ballot on the voter's behalf and completes Section 7).
+This form must be signed by the voter (unless a near relative or legal guardian or assistant is requesting a ballot on the voter's behalf and fills out section 8).
 If the voter cannot physically sign this form, they can make a mark.
-A typed signature, including signature fonts, is not allowed.
+A typed signature or signature fonts are not allowed.

-If you indicate that you have changed your name (Section 2) or address (Section 4), signing will update your voter registration.
+If you indicate that you have changed your name (section 2) or address (section 4), signing will update your voter registration.